NoSubstitute/MCBA-gas/README.md

-# MCDA
+# MCBA
-MCDA - Move Chromebooks Automatically - Google Apps Script version
+MCBA - Move Chromebooks Automatically - Google Apps Script version

 ## Do note!
 MCBA will soon be altered to use GAMADV-XTD3 to push data to the Sheets Devices and Users.
 So this GAS version will not be developed much longer.
 A new repo will carry on with the shorter name MCBA.